project-chip/matter.js/README.md

 We are about to complete the basic certifiable feature set.
 Right now in the low level APIs all clusters are supported and all kind of devices can be built, but not with pre-defined cluster logic.
 See the [Roadmap](https://github.com/orgs/project-chip/projects/11/views/1) for status and next planned steps.

-## How to use matter.js in unsupported JavaScript environments
+## Using matter.js in unsupported JavaScript environments

-matter.js is fully functional in Node.js and we test some portions in web browsers.
+matter.js is fully functional in Node.js.
+We test some portions in web browsers and offer (WIP) experimental React Native support.
 For other environments you will need to implement a few platform-specific abstractions:

 - **BigInt/UInt8Array**: matter.js relies on various ES6 JavaScript language features including BigInt and UInt8Array.
 If your platform does not support this you need to add a polyfill.
 - **Network**: The Network implementation needs to provide UDP server and client functionality.
 This is a core requirement.
 The [Network Interface](packages/general/src/net/Network.ts) needs to be implemented which includes methods to query network interfaces of the system and to use UDP sockets.